bogvak/dirshell/Readme.md

 ## Dirshell

-This small application allow to save common used shell command history on folder basis and then quickly recall it with convenient dropdown menu.
+This small application allows to save commonly used shell commands on folder basis and then quickly recall it with convenient dropdown menu.

 ![](https://raw.githubusercontent.com/bogvak/dirshell/master/img/demoopt.gif)

-Commands to history may be added prefixing command with `dirshell` command, ex
+Commands may be added to list prefixing command with `dirshell` command, ex

 ```shell
 >> dirshell terragrunt apply --terragrunt-log-level debug --terragrunt-debug